thinlizzy/Caya/HOWTO.md

 This creates a Surface with its own internal `<canvas>` of specified dimensions.

-If you need to, you may also create a Surface to wrap an already existing `<canvas>` element:
+You may also create a Surface that wraps an existing `<canvas>` element:
 ```JavaScript
 var sourceCanvas = document.getElementById('someCanvasID');
 var mySurface = new caya.Surface({